martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 {: artwork-align="center" }

-Depending on the value of the current congestion window size *cwnd*, CUBIC runs in three different modes.
+Depending on the value of the current congestion window size *cwnd*, CUBIC runs in three different regions:

 1. The AIMD-friendly region, which ensures that CUBIC achieves at least the same throughput as AIMD TCP.